nRF24/CircuitPython_nRF24L01/docs/network_docs/structs.rst

 .. autoclass:: circuitpython_nrf24l01.network.structs.FrameQueue

-    :param FrameQueue,FrameQueueFrag queue: To move (not copy) the contents of another `FrameQueue` based object, you can pass the object to this parameter.
+    :param queue: To move (not copy) the contents of another `FrameQueue` based object, you can pass the object to this parameter.
 Doing so will also copy the object's `max_queue_size` attribute.